SiriusZYZ/Notes/slbs/QA.md

 Hi, interviewer!
 It's my pleasure to take part in today's interview.
 My name is Zhou Yinze.
 I am currently studying as a postgraduate student in the University of Electronic Science and Technology of China , and I am about to graduate in twenty-twenty-four.
-My major is electronic information, which is a pretty much generalized.
+My major is electronic information, which is pretty much generalized.
 What I'm actually studying is the application of distributed fiber optic sensing in oilfield monitoring and production optimization.
 During these year of study, I have many opportunities to combine petroleum science and information technology in my research, including parameters adjusting, modeling, visualization, inversion, and so on.
+I also have several project experience which are related to software development.
 I knew slb when I was the T.A. of my supervisor lecture, and joined the intern day event two weeks ago.
 And found myself very interested in the position of software engineering.
+Therefore, I am applying this position.
 That's all of my introduction.
 # SLB background